yabinmeng/opscs3restore/README.md

 **==Restore Challenge==**

-When we use OpsCener Service to restore backup data from S3, behind the scene it utilizes the traditional Cassandra "sstableloader" utility.
+When we use OpsCener Service to restore backup data from S3, behind the scenes it utilizes the traditional Cassandra "sstableloader" utility.
 Simply speaking, OpsCenter server, through datatax-agent on each DSE node, fetches backup data from
 S3 bucket and once it is done, it kicks of "sstableloader" to bulk-loading data into DSE cluster.
 It repeats the same process until all backup data in S3 bucket has been processed.

-This approach has pros an cons:
+This approach has pros and cons:
 - The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to:
   1) the same cluster without any topology change; or
   2) the same cluster with some topology change; or
   3) a brand new cluster.
 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
 For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into the cluster.
-Although over the time, the C* compaction process will address the issue; but still, a lot of data has been transmitted over the network and processed in the system.
+Although over time, the C* compaction process will address the issue; but still, a lot of data has been transmitted over the network and processed in the system.

 # 2. Solution Overview and Usage Description